ntmbayfield/g88-lecture-docs/Node/npm.md

 ## `echo node_modules >> .gitignore`

 ^Prevent node_modules from being added to source control.
 The package.json file contains a list of the modules that need to be installed.
-It is an waste of space to check node_modules into source control.
+It is a waste of space to check node_modules into source control. >> appends instead of > which replaces.

 ---